Feng-Research/SPADE/SPADE_score/readme.md

     ```python
     TopEig, TopEdgeList, TopNodeList, node_score = Spade(data_input, data_output)
     ```
+    `TopEig` This represents the model score, indicating the robustness of the model.
+    `TopEdgeList` A list of edges ranked from the least robust to the most robust edge.
+    `TopNodeList` A list of nodes ranked from the least robust to the most robust node.
+    `node_score` The SPADE score for each node, starting from node number 1 up to node number N, where N is the total number of nodes in `data_input`.

-4. The `data_input` and `data_output` parameters should be flattened.
+5. The `data_input` and `data_output` parameters should be flattened.
 If your data is a multidimensional array, make sure to flatten it before use.

-5. The `Spade` function has the following default options:
+6. The `Spade` function has the following default options:
    - `k=10`: Specifies the kNN graph.
    - `num_eigs=2`: Determines the number of general eigenpairs.
    - `sparse=False`: Indicates whether to construct a sparse kNN graph.